Originally Published On 10/5/2020

 That being said, there are more and more aerial yoga classes designed for the mother to be and it can be a very wise idea to attend these if you are looking to get into the practice whilst carrying.

-In terms, of engaging in an aerial yoga routine at home, we would advise avoiding this until you have delivered your baby.
+In terms, of engaging in an aerial yoga routine at home, we would advise avoiding this until you have delivered your baby and stick to group classes just so you can ensure you have the right support during your session.

 Can Men Do Aerial Yoga?

-Whilst the practice may be dominated by females, it was, in fact, invented by a man named Christopher Harrison.
+Whilst the practice may be dominated by females, it was in fact, first conceived and developed by a man named Christopher Harrison.
 This should be enough to suggest that it is appropriate for all genders.

 However, many men may now feel that they are stepping on the toes of their sisters, wives and mothers by taking part in ‘their’ activity.
+Or may simply feel intimidated to do this practice in a studio full of women and appear vulnerable.
 Fortunately, there are more and more classes for men popping up all over the world.

 Can Overweight People Do Aerial Yoga

-Another of the most common misconceptions about yoga – aerial or otherwise, is that you have to have a super-slim physique in order to take part, but this is, quite frankly, a load of nonsense.
+Another of the most common misconceptions about yoga – aerial or otherwise, is that you have to have a super-slim physique and ultra fit in order to take part, but this is, quite frankly, a load of nonsense.

-One of the great things about yoga is that it gives you the freedom to do a cardio workout and burn calories as well, all of this on top of the muscle toning, connective tissues stretching and mental health benefits and you’ve got yourself one of the best full-body workouts in the world.
+One of the great things about yoga is that it gives you the freedom to do a cardio workout and burn calories as well without they typical stresses of activities such as running on the treadmill.
+Add to this, muscle toning, stretching muscle and connective tissues and the many mental health benefits and you’ve got yourself one of the best full-body workouts in the world.

 Can Disabled People Do Aerial Yoga?